A collaborative exhibition with a poet, Tohko Satonaka.

 "What would you bring if you can choose one thing in the moment of natural disaster (excluding living things, evacuation goods, monetary items such as cash, bank cards etc)?"

 "What intangible thing would you like to leave when you are no longer on the earth?"

 "When and how do you think “the value” of things are determined?"

 "Why are you here (Beppu) now out of all places?
 Would you leave Beppu in the future?"

-The exhibition questions the undefined concept of worth and value to each person while we all experienced the 2016 Kumamoto earthquake, and tries to widen our acceptance on the philosophy and perspective of diverse people in the mixed cultured port town, Beppu.
+The exhibition questions the undefined concept of worth and value for each person while we all experienced the 2016 Kumamoto earthquake, and tries to widen our acceptance of the philosophy and perspective of diverse people in the mixed culture port town, Beppu.